- For a material contract, the advance bill can be prepared against the material dumped on-site by the contractor.

 2. PROCEDURE FOR PREPARING DEPARTMENT LABOUR BILLS.

-- These should be submitted on any fixed weekdays and recording of the previous week should be considered for payments.
+- These should be submitted on any fixed weekdays and a recording of the previous week should be considered for payments.
 They should be submitted in triplicate copies as per the following steps

 - Write down the name of the site, date, bill number. name of the subcontractor on each measurement sheet and payment challan.